aterenin/minima-reboot/README.md

 The following files are part of the `_includes` directory.

-  - `disqus_comments.html`, `footer.html`, `google-analytics.html`, `head.html`, `header.html`, `icon-github`, `icon-twitter` &mdash; standard includes exactly as in `minima`.
+  - `disqus_comments.html`, `footer.html`, `google-analytics.html`, `head.html`, `header.html`, `icon-github`, `icon-twitter` &mdash; standard includes exactly as in [Minima](https://github.com/jekyll/minima).
   - `head-includes.html` &mdash; an empty text file where the user may add additional lines that will be inserted into `<head>`.
-If you want to customize `minima-reboot` and need to include additional style sheets, add them here.
+If you want to customize Minima Reboot and need to include additional style sheets, add them here.
   - `icon-menu.svg` &mdash; the icon used by the responsive navigation menu.
-  - `icon-rss.svg` &mdash; instead of displaying a text RSS link, `minima-reboot` uses an icon.
+  - `icon-rss.svg` &mdash; instead of displaying a text RSS link, Minima Reboot uses an icon.

 ### Sass

 The following files are part of the `_sass` directory.

   - `minima-reboot.scss` &mdash; loads the required style sheets.
-  - `minima-reboot/_layout.scss` &mdash; contains a few layout tweaks on top of Bootstrap's reboot style.
-  - `minima-reboot/_responsive-nav.scss` &mdash; to enable responsive navigation without JavaScript, `minima-reboot` uses its own implementation rather than Bootstrap's, which is included in `header.html` and this file.
+  - `minima-reboot/_layout.scss` &mdash; contains a few layout tweaks on top of Bootstrap's Reboot style, as well as the responsive navigation menu, for which Minima Reboot uses its own implementation, in `header.html` and this file, to avoid loading JavaScript.
   - `minima-reboot/_syntax-highlighting.scss` &mdash; defines the colors used by Jekyll's syntax highlighting.

 ### Assets